cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 ![Kagi results](assets/images/posts/2025/kagi/kagi_results.png)
 _Straightforward results—no nonsense, nothing fancy, just what I want._

-To be honest, I didn’t do a lot of side-by-side comparisons against other browsers.
+To be honest, I didn’t do a lot of side-by-side comparisons against other search engines.

-But in the last 5 months, I feel the quality of my searches improved compared to Google.
+But in the last 5 months, I feel the quality of my searches has improved compared to Google.

 It’s really hard to tell why, but the search results seem more accurate and less “hostile” than the ones from Google.
 You manage to get what you want with less friction.